-A dance EVERY Wednesday evening (no exceptions!)
-Usually at Harmony School, but see the Monthly Calendar for exact time and location.
+A dance EVERY Wednesday evening – see the Monthly Calendar for exact time and location.
 After each Wednesday dance some of us go out for drinks and munchies.
 Each week a different person gets to choose where to go.

 Two special weekend dance festivals: